Mick Foley: Feud with The Undertaker (1996–1997)

+Three Faces of Foley (1997–1998)

+In April to May 1997, Jim Ross conducted a series of sit-down interviews with Mankind.
+During the interviews, Ross brought up the topic of Foley's home videos, the hippie-inspired character he played in them - Dude Love - and his tormented journey in wrestling.
+The interviews also affected the fans, who began cheering Mankind even though he was still a heel at this point.

-Around this time, Stone Cold Steve Austin and Shawn Michaels won the WWF Tag Team Championships from Owen Hart and The British Bulldog, but Michaels was injured and could no longer compete.
-Mankind tried to replace him, but Austin said he wanted "nothing to do with a freak" and resigned himself to facing Hart and the Bulldog alone the next week.
-Halfway into the match, however, Foley debuted a new face persona known as Dude Love, who helped Austin take the victory, becoming the new Tag Team Champions.
-Dude Love had some new and renamed moves, such as the "Love Handle" (a renamed Mandible Claw) and "Sweet Shin Music" (a simple kick to the shins, a play on Shawn Michaels's finishing move).
+On May 26, 1997, Stone Cold Steve Austin and Shawn Michaels won the WWF Tag Team Championship from Owen Hart and the British Bulldog, but the following month Michaels was injured and could no longer compete.
+Mankind tried to replace him, but Austin said he wanted "nothing to do with a freak" and resigned himself to facing Hart and the Bulldog alone on July 14.
+Halfway into the match, however, Foley debuted a new face persona known as "Dude Love", who helped Austin take the victory, becoming the new Tag Team Champions.
+Dude Love had some new and renamed moves, such as the "Love Handle" (a renamed Mandible Claw) and "Sweet Shin Music" (a simple kick to the shins, a play on Shawn Michaels's superkick finishing move).
 Austin and Foley vacated their tag team titles when Austin suffered a neck injury in a match at SummerSlam in East Rutherford, New Jersey.

-Dude Love feuded with Hunter Hearst Helmsley, as the two competed in a Falls Count Anywhere match.
+In August 1997, Dude Love began feuding with Hunter Hearst Helmsley.
+That month, at SummerSlam, Mankind defeated Helmsley in a steel cage match.
+The feud led to a falls count anywhere match on the September 22, 1997 episode of Raw is War.
 One of Foley's most memorable vignettes aired before the match began, in which Dude Love and Mankind discussed who should wrestle the upcoming match.
 Eventually, "they" decided that it should be Cactus Jack, and Foley's old character made his WWF debut as a face.
 Cactus Jack won the match with a piledriver through a table.
+At WWF One Night Only later that month, Helmsley defeated Dude Love.